This section explains how to install, license and remove the Easysoft ODBC-ODBC Bridge (OOB) on supported Windows, Mac OS X and Unix platforms.

 Each of these methods involves providing Easysoft with information including your machine number (a number unique to your machine) and then waiting to receive your license key.

-Instead of emailing, faxing or telephoning your details to Easysoft, you can enter them directly at the Easysoft web site and your license key will be emailed to you automatically.
+Instead of emailing, faxing or telephoning your details to Easysoft, you can enter them directly onto the Easysoft web site and your license key will be emailed to you automatically.

 When you receive the license key, you can activate it either by double-clicking the email attachment or by clicking Enter License on the License Manager main screen and pasting the license key into the dialog box.